sysedwinistrator/terraform-provider-gitlab/docs/resources/project.md

 - `issues_access_level` (String) Set the issues access level.
 Valid values are `disabled`, `private`, `enabled`.
 - `issues_enabled` (Boolean) Enable issue tracking for the project.
 - `issues_template` (String) Sets the template for new issues in the project.
+- `keep_latest_artifact` (Boolean) Disable or enable the ability to keep the latest artifact for this project.
 - `lfs_enabled` (Boolean) Enable LFS for the project.
 - `merge_commit_template` (String) Template used to create merge commit message in merge requests.
 (Introduced in GitLab 14.5.)
 - `merge_method` (String) Set the merge method.
 Valid values are `merge`, `rebase_merge`, `ff`.